SamSvet/SAS_FileUploader/README.md

-# SAS FileUplaoder
+# SAS FileUploader

 ## Overview
 This is [React](https://reactjs.org/) Web Application for [SAS® Intelligence Platorm™](http://www.sas.com/en_us/software/sas9.html) that uses [H54S](https://github.com/Boemska/h54s) adapter for bi-directional communication between JavaScript front-end and SAS back-end services.
 The app allows users to upload CSV and excel files to the SAS internal data model.

 ## How to use it

-The use case can be conditionally divided into 4 stages:
+The use case can be conditionally divided into 4 steps:

 1. User selects the process (i.e. target table that specifies data format) within which he wants to upload a file.\
 The list of available processes is passed to the client side by SAS STP */Apps/SASUploader/startupService* that starts automatically when the page is refreshed.